MatheusNani/scraping_website/Readme.md

-This project simulates an web scraping a webpage.
+This project simulates an web scraping solution.
 It gets some especific information from a website.